cs544-wisc/f23/p1/README.md

 Create a `Dockerfile` that starts from a base image of your choosing and includes your `count.sh` file.
 The Dockerfile should do any installs needed for your script to run.
+When the container for this image is run, it should invoke the `count.sh` script and display its output.

 You should be able to create an image and container like this: